jaschac/nginx-resolution-tree/README.md

  - Validates the input, failing in case containers collide.
  - Generates valid *production-ready* Nginx virtual host configuration files, one per `server_name`.
- - Produces configurations able to serve Green Unicorn and PPHP-FPM powered web applications.
+ - Produces configurations able to serve Green Unicorn and PHP-FPM powered web applications.

 #### What nginx-resolution-tree Does NOT
 `nginx-resolution-tree`  is NOT responsible of: